SimonShirley/VRCFriends/README.md

 * The icon used for this application is the [Vrchat app icon](https://icons8.com/icon/l3l1gzizJLqM/vrchat), customised and acquired from [Icons8](https://icons8.com), and is in no way connected with [VRChat](https://hello.vrchat.com).

 * [VRChat](https://hello.vrchat.com) is Copyright &copy; VRChat Inc.

+* Visual Studio, Windows, .NET and .NET Framework are trademarks and/or registered trademarks of [Microsoft](https://www.microsoft.com)

 * This application uses the [VRChat API](https://vrchatapi.github.io/) and is in no way supported or endorsed by VRChat or the API maintainers.